Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: PSR B1259 63 radio spectrum evolution: simulation

 \subsection{Results}

-In order to estimate the electron density that is needed to explain the observed spectral shapes we start with assumption that the pulsar is located at a fixed position (corresponding to 30 days after the periastron passage) and model absorption using various values of the electron density at our reference distance, i.e. at 1~AU.

-The top left panel (a) in Fig.~\ref{evolution} shows our results, where different line types correspond to different values of $N_e$.
-As expected with increasing the value of $N_e$ the amount of absorption at all observed frequencies also increases.
-Because the absorption is more significant at lower frequencies the peak frequency shifts towards higher observed frequencies and the total flux steadily decreases.
-As one can see on the plot (panel (a) in Fig.~\ref{evolution}), to explain the observed behaviour of spectra we need the stellar wind to have the electron density of the order of a few million particles per cm$^3$ (at the distance of 1~AU from the star).
+To estimate the electron density that is needed to explain the observed spectral shapes we have assumed that the pulsar is located at a fixed position (corresponding to 30 days after the periastron passage) and modeled the absorption using various values of the electron density (~$N_e$~) at the chosen reference distance, i.e. at 1~AU.
+The results of our simulations are presented in panel (a) of Fig.~\ref{evolution}, where the different line types correspond to different values of $N_e$.
+As expected the amount of absorption at all observed frequencies increases with increasing value of $N_e$.
+Along with the increase of $N_e$ the peak frequency (the open dots in Fig.~\ref{evolution}) shifts towards the higher observed frequencies as the absorption is more significant at lower frequencies, consequently the total observed flux steadily decreases.
+As one can see in panel (a) of Fig.~\ref{evolution} that the stellar wind with the electron density of the order of a few million particles per cm$^3$ (at the distance of 1~AU from the star) is enough to explain the observed behaviour of the spectra.
+Panel (b) of Fig.~\ref{evolution} shows the apparent change of the out-coming spectrum for two intrinsic spectral indices, $\xi = -0.8$ and $\xi= -1.3$.
+As one can see, using the steeper intrinsic spectrum yields the sharper shape of the observed spectrum and slightly shifts the peak frequency towards the lower observing frequencies.